 The entire crew was officially declared dead the day of the mission.
-Those missing are memorialized on the tablets of the missing at Manila American Cemetery.
+The three missing crew members: Willcoxon, Magness and Adler are memorialized at Manila American Cemetery on the tablets of the missing.

 After the recovery of remains, four of the crew are buried at Manila American Cemetery: Magness at plot C row 12 grave 68.
 Turner at plot A row 12 grave 201.
 Zalic at plot L row 5 grave 94.
 McNaughton at plot D row 4 grave 143.

 Maher is buried at Laredo City Cemetery in Laredo, TX.